EdsonAlvarado/Datos-Masivos/Evaluacion/README.md

 ### e.
 > What is the average of the column "Close" for each month?

+> This is resolved the same way as the prior exercise, the only diferent thing is that we take the month of the date as a new column for the dataframe
 ```
 val dfm = df.withColumn("Month", month(df("Date")))
 val mavg = dfm.select($"Month", $"Close").groupBy("Month").mean().show()